mmsapre/FileIngestion/README.md

 [img-jobbatchingest]: img/FileDataIngestion.jpeg

 ## Summary
-+ File batch data ingestion module pushes records from csv file to kafka topic.On receipt of trigger on rabbitmq exchange module pushes the read file to kafka topic partition.File records can be read in chunks before transformed to a canonical format json model.
++ File data ingestion module pushes records from csv file to kafka topic.On receipt of trigger on rabbitmq exchange module pushes the read file to kafka topic partition.File records can be read in chunks before transformed to a canonical format json model.